jhonatantm9/final-task-fundamentals-wdio/README.md

 If you want to see an HTML report created by Allure, you can go into the folder `artifacts/allure-reports` where you can find the reports of each of the executions.
 Inside each folder you can find an `index.html` that you can open in a web browser to review the results of the tests.

-The reports are generated through a wdio hook that runs once all the tests for each of the features have been completed.
+The reports are generated through a WDIO hook that runs once all the tests for each of the features have been completed.

 > Note: Each time you run the code (using `npm test`), a **new** folder will be generated creating a new report.
 These folders are named with the **timestamp** of when the tests were run.